viper4gh/CREST2-AMS2/README.md

 # Introducing CREST2 - also known as the CARS REST API 2#

-This project provides a way for developers to have access to the data provided by Project CARS 2 and Automobilista 2 Shared Memory in a more portable and accessible format than a mapped memory file.
+This project provides a way for developers to have access to the data provided by Automobilista 2 Shared Memory in a more portable and accessible format than a mapped memory file.

 It's a windows native command line application (written in C++ and a fair bit of plain old C) that will act as a local web/application server and serve the data via JSON over HTTP by accessing a URL.

 Any web browser or HTTP client will be able to access the data both locally and inside the local network, which facilitates easy add-on development in any language (e.g. JavaScript, Java, C, C++, C#, etc. etc.) and platform (e.g. web browser, iOS, Android, Windows Phone or other) with a vast array of client REST libraries at your disposal.\
-If you want to see what you can do with it, then look here: [Project CARS Dedicated Server live view (also supports CREST2)](https://github.com/eckhchri/pcars-ds-liveview/blob/master/README.md)
+If you want to see what you can do with it, then look here: [Liveview (also supports CREST2)](https://github.com/eckhchri/pcars-ds-liveview/blob/master/README.md)

-* See https://www.projectcarsgame.com/ for more info on Project CARS.
 * Latest binary download is always available at https://drive.google.com/drive/folders/1zx12hGJttkTa0aG1jIO9AZ28VM7cDj-J

 # Running CREST2